olcf/olcf-user-docs/software/software_list/index.rst

 Note: A module which has a ``Description: None`` may have more information using ``module help <package>``.
 An ``OUTDATED`` module is one that was not found in the most recent scan, but has been seen previously in the last 60 days.
+A module with the tag ``e4s`` gets its Spack build recipe from the Extreme-scale Scientific Software Stack (E4S).

 |
 .. _Module Usage Example: